swisspost/design-system/.changeset/long-geckos-clap.md

 - Reduced horizontal padding of tertiary buttons.
 - Updated font-size progression according to button size.
 - Changed transparent color to full-tone colors.
-- Updated the font- and border-color of secondary and tertiary buttons.
+- Updated the font-color and border-color of secondary and tertiary buttons.